 - ongoing working relationship with BACP Professional Standards to ensure course continues to reflect highest practice standards

-- the course provider must be a current organisational member of BACP
+- be provided by a current organisational member of BACP

 - provide in-depth training in counselling or psychotherapy to practitioner level

-To apply, you'll need to complete an detailed written application showing how your course meets a range of criteria, together with supporting evidence.
-The criteria include:
+To apply, you need to complete a detailed written application showing how your course meets a range of criteria and provide supporting evidence.